jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

         Press ESC in 4 seconds to skip startup.nsh or any other key to continue.

 #.
-Access the content of the first file system (``File System 0``) where we copied the capsule files by running the following command:
+The content of the first file system (``File System 0``), where the capsule files were copied, can be accessed by running the following command:

     .. code-block:: console